 The ‘Oversized Shoulder’ Trend

 Unmissable sleeves – with their ruffles, puffs, and frills – are ballooning across the catwalk and the high street, and there’s no sign of the trend deflating.

 Stuffed with social and logistical questions, oversized sleeves and shoulders shouldn’t be a viable trend – such as: is it possible to hug those you love while wearing a top that resembles giant armbands?

 2023 saw an emergence of voluminous dresses, creating the perfect ‘one-and-done’ look (ideal for video calls).

 And yet, the ‘Sleevification’ of fashion is in full swing, poised to take over in 2024 and rock the runways of fashion capitals.

 Far from being purely utilitarian, belts can add that final sartorial touch and complete your look.

-The addition of a belt can be the equivalent of adding a period to the end of a sentence.
+Adding a belt can be the equivalent of adding a period to the end of a sentence.

-The main difference between a bra and a bralette is that bralettes are softer, more lightweight, and are usually made without wiring.
+The main difference between a bra and a bralette is that bralettes are softer, more lightweight, and usually made without wiring.